 Next week, the sequel to J.J.
 Abrams’ surprising reboot of Star Trek will certainly draw huge audiences.
 Given the resurgence of this franchise, it feels silly to admit that I was very skeptical of the 2009 film that went back to the origin story of the Enterprise crew.
 Before we’re exposed to scenery chewing from the wonderful Benedict Cumberbatch, let’s go back and look at my favorites from the long-running series.
 There have been tremendous changes from the original TV series created by Gene Roddenberry.
 The subsequent films with that cast ramped up the special effects and humor, yet they seem small-scale compared to the new blockbusters.
 Even so, there’s a definite charm to the work from William Shatner, Leonard Nimoy, and the entire group that started it all.
 None of these choices will be shocking.
 This is a case where the conventional wisdom is pretty accurate and has correctly identified the stinkers.
-If you’re curious about my complete Star Trek rankings, you can check it out on Letterboxd through this link.
 Live long and prosper, my friends.

 5. Star Trek VI: The Undiscovered Country (1991)

 Classic Line: "How on Earth can history get past people like me?" - Kirk